cloudlinux/cloudlinux-doc-test/docs/cloudlinux-os-plus/README.md

 No, you can not.
 We will announce in our [blog](https://blog.cloudlinux.com/) when we implement this.

+#### Logging data sent to pushgateway to the statistics collection daemon log

 Starting from `cl-end-server-tools` v.1.0.6-1, the statistics collection daemon allows to log data sent to pushgateway to its log `/var/log/clplus_sender.log`.

 To start logging, run the following command: